tkenning/dev.na.bambora.com/source/docs/guides/merchant_quickstart/calling_APIs.md

 layout: tutorial

 summary: >
-    This will guide you through quickly hitting each of our Payments APIs and verifying the success of the operation in the Back Office.
+    This will guide you through quickly hitting each of our Merchant APIs and verifying the success of the operation in the Back Office.

 navigation:
   header: na.tocs.na_nav_header